wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * There is a General Purpose widget that is a text widget wherein you can use wppa+ script commands.
 * There is an album widget that displays thumbnail images that link to album contents.
 * There is a QR code widget that will be updated when the content of the page changes.
-* There is a tag cloud widget to quickly get a selection of photos with a certain tag.
+* There is a tag cloud widget and a multi tag widget to quickly get a selection of photos with (a) certain tag(s).
 * Almost all appearance settings can be done in the settings admin page.
 No php, html or css knowledge is required to customize the appearence of the photo display.
 * International language support for static text: Currently included foreign languages files: Dutch, Japanese, French(outdated), Spanish, German.
 * International language support for dynamic text: Album and photo names and descriptions fully support the qTranslate multilanguage rules.